Sorry, you need to enable JavaScript to visit this website.

 Every year since 1975, Social Security benefits have been reviewed and recalculated to help keep pace with inflation.
 It’s a way to protect the purchasing power of payments so they don’t lose their strength when things become more expensive.
 But if there’s no inflation, like in 2009, 2010 and 2015, there’s no COLA.

 The Social Security Administration (SSA) analyzes data from the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) to set the annual COLA.
-In general, the CPI-W measures the average cost changes for a variety of common products and services, like food, clothing and transportation.1 If there is least a 0.1% increase when comparing third-quarter numbers with the same period from the previous year (July, August and September), Social Security benefits will see some sort of spike.2
+In general, the CPI-W measures the average cost changes for a variety of common products and services, like food, clothing and transportation.
+If there is at least a 0.1% increase when comparing third-quarter numbers with the same period from the previous year (July, August and September), Social Security benefits will see some sort of spike.3

-Many people (70%, actually) elect to have their Medicare Part B premiums automatically deducted from their Social Security checks.3 If you fall into this group, there is a chance a Medicare rate hike could offset any extra you receive from a cost-of-living adjustment.
+It depends.
+Seventy percent of people elect to have their Medicare Part B premiums automatically deducted from their Social Security checks.5 If you fall into this group, there is a chance a Medicare rate hike could offset any extra you receive from a cost-of-living adjustment.

 Will a bigger benefit be enough to fund my retirement?

-However, Social Security was never designed to be a person’s sole or most prominent source of income once retired.8 Many financial professionals suggest you’ll need to have saved about 80% of your working income to cover your cost of living in retirement, and Social Security should help with a portion of that because it’s based on your total lifetime earnings.
+Around 1 in 5 U.S. residents receive social security benefits, though Social Security was never designed to be a person’s sole or most prominent source of income once retired.7,8 Many financial professionals suggest you’ll need to have saved about 80% of your working income to cover your cost of living in retirement, and Social Security should help with a portion of that because it’s based on your total lifetime earnings.
 It’s a good idea to contribute to a 401(k) plan, an IRA or another tax-advantaged type of investment account to help grow your nest egg.

 You can begin collecting Social Security checks as early as age 62.
-But if you’re not ready to file in 2024, you may get the best of both worlds.
-Not only will your benefits be higher the longer you wait to claim, but you’ll also be able to cash in on next year’s estimated COLA increase.
-You become eligible for COLA increases starting with the year you turn 62, even if you don’t apply until age 70.
-That’s because “inflation adjustments are baked into future payments” until you eventually draw.9
+But if you’re not ready to file in 2025, you may get the best of both worlds.
+Not only will your benefits be higher the longer you wait to claim, but you’ll also be able to benefit from next year’s estimated COLA increase.
+You become eligible for COLA increases starting from the year you turn 62, even if you don’t apply until age 70.
+That’s because inflation adjustments are automatically factored into future payments.9

 Where can I access my Social Security account?